muxcmux/florio-challenge/README.md

 Docker compose is used to mount current dir to `/app` in the container, so that state is preserved between reboots.

+    git clone git@github.com:muxcmux/florio-challenge.git challenge

 ### Migrate the database

     docker exec -it challenge-app-1 bundle exec rails db:migrate

+`challenge-app-1` is the name automatically given by docker compose.
+If you have cloned in a different dir, then change this accordingly

 ## Usage